While you can have an elaborate training plan for your trek to get fit, you need to focus on primarily two aspects:

 9. Over the next few days, reduce the time taken by 15 seconds every day.
 Continue with your breaks every 5th day.

-Yes, we have seen our trekkers able to build this endurance from scratch starting from zero in about 30 days.
+If you feel overwhelmed by this, don’t worry.
+We have seen our trekkers able to build this endurance from scratch starting from zero in about 30 days.

-Join a running group in your city.
+Protip Join a running group in your city.
 Running groups have mushroomed all over the country.
 You will find one close to your home.
-Running groups have systematic beginners programs that are of immense help.
+Running groups have systematic beginner programs that are of immense help.
 It also helps you to be part of a group and lose the inertia that people have about training.

-│Let’s move on to strength training
+│Let’s move on to Strength Training

 Any high altitude trek requires you to cover steep inclines.
 This could be while ascending or descending.
 The terrain could be rough as well, sometimes with snow.